kasekec/GIT-Docker-Bash-Reference-Guide/README.md

 # GIT, Docker, PowerShell, and Bash Reference Guide
+ A simple reference guide for GIT, Docker, PowerShell, and Bash commands
 ## GIT
 - To copy a repository into the current local directory:
 ```